SlaydeSequeira/FlutterInternship/README.md

 - flutter run --no-sound-null-safety.

-I have also added 2 images and a video named whatsapp.html and 2 jpgs
+I have also added 2 images of the app